Red Orchestra (espionage): Germany

 At the beginning of November 1942, the Gestapo investigation delivered 30 volumes of reports to the Reich War Prosecutor's Office for processing by Roeder.
 Roeder studied the files but found them inadequate, so decided to conduct further short interrogations.
 By the end of November 1942, a 90-page report was written by Horst Kopkow known as the Bolshevist Hoch Landesverrats that summarised the activities of the group and it was passed to senior members of the Nazi state for review With the production of the report, the Gestapo considered the initial phase of the investigation successful.
 At the same time, Roeder completed an 800-page indictment and proceeded to prosecute the group.
 Roeder determined that 76 people would stand trial of the original group.
 The indictments were broken down in groups.

-On the 15 December 1942, the trial began in secret, in the 2nd senate of the Reichskriegsgericht.
+On 15 December 1942, the trial began in secret, in the 2nd senate of the Reichskriegsgericht.
 The presiding judge was Senate President Alexander Kraell.
 The other judges were professional judge Eugen Schmitt, Viceadmiral Theodor Arps, General Walter Musshoff, and Generalmajor Hermann Stutzer that made up the judicial panel that decided the legal case for each defendant.

 The trial was a legal travesty.
 Prisoners were never able to read their indictments and often they would only meet their lawyers minutes before the case started, in trials that often only lasted hours, with the verdict pronounced on the same day.
 There was no jury, no peers, no German civilians present in the court, only Gestapo spectators.
 Attempts were made by family members to find suitable lawyers.
 Falk Harnack's cousin, Klaus Bonhoeffer, was asked to represent the Harnacks but had refused.
 In the end, only four lawyers were found to represent the 79 defendants, in over 20 trials.
 At the centre of the "evidence" prepared by uncontrolled Gestapo interrogations was espionage and subversive activity, which was considered high treason and treason and was punishable by the death penalty.
 Roeder used the process not only to establish the crimes but also to comprehensively portray the private relationships of the accused in order to show them off as thoroughly depraved immoral people, humiliate them and break them.